Diverse Population Groups

 Diversity considerations in palliative care

 Living and dying in comfort is a basic human right.
 Older diverse Australians often face barriers in accessing palliative care services.
 The Department of Health has released an exploratory analysis of barriers to palliative care summary policy paper, which contains approaches for improving access and quality of care for vulnerable populations in Australia.
 The DoH has also released an associated literature review of barriers to palliative care for diverse Australians.
 Organisations and services and those who work in them need to consider and respond to individual need, especially at the end of life.
 How people think about death, dying, and end of life differs and there is no ‘one-size-fits-all’ approach.
 There are many ways to help people with palliative needs feel welcome, heard and supported.
 One way to be flexible and responsive to diversity is to adopt person-centred and family-inclusive approaches to care.
 This includes ‘families of choice’.
-Palliative care models should aim to deliver care that is both culturally appropriate and culturally safe.
+Palliative care models should aim to deliver care that is both culturally appropriate and culturally safe (pdf, 223kb).
 As health professionals and care-workers, adopting tailored care plans based on the specific needs of each individual is recommended.
 Spend time listening and learning about your clients and residents, and ask them about their unique preferences.